Symphony for Solo Piano (Alkan): II. Marche funèbre

-The second movement is a funeral march in F minor, rather Mahlerian in style.
+The second movement is a funeral march in F minor and rather Mahlerian in style.
 In the original edition the title page read ‘Symphonie: No 2.
 Marcia funebre sulla morte d’un Uomo da bene ['Funeral march on the death of a good man’], words which have sadly been lost in all subsequent editions.
 Of course one is reminded of the subtitle of the ‘Marcia funebre’ in Beethoven’s third symphony.
 But might we not regard this ‘uomo da bene’ as Alkan’s father, Alkan Morhange, who died in 1855, two years before these studies were published?